 Red Flag Bills put the most vulnerable in our society at risk.
 The same citizens these politicians claim to care about, they are putting at risk.
 Domestic violence affects women and men of all demographics, and although 40% of the victims are men (if not more), when it comes to fatalities in domestic and familial incidents, a shocking 97% of the victims are women.

 Now the anti-gun, pro-women, newly elected government has made promises to come to our rescue – yet all they are doing is putting us in harms way by opening a door to have OUR means of self protection removed – legally.

 Although I use my own experience as a woman as an example, this applies to anyone, regardless of gender or other demographics.
 If your life is in harms way, Red Flag Laws can be used to disarm you.
 And if you manage to beat a system that is stacked against you and get your firearms back, there are no repercussions to the person who falsely reported you.
 They walk away unscathed, having wasted time and resources that could have been used to follow up on legitimate threats and crime.

 If you’re not familiar with Red Flag Laws, you’re not paying enough attention (seriously, connect with us on social media so you always know what’s up).
 Red Flag Laws are already in place in some states, and are undoubtedly coming to yours.
-Here’s how a Red Flag Law works:
+Here’s how a HB19-1177, Colorado’s proposed Red Flag Law would work: